kerezsiz42/scanner-operator2/README.md

 ## Synchronizing Front- and Backend Functionality

-In this section we will install the remaining dependencies and establish communication between the client and server side, setup and manually test the database connection.
+In this section, we will install the remaining dependencies and establish communication between the client and server side, as well as set up and manually test the database connection.

-Contrary to the initial plans instead of Webhooks we will use Websockets.
-The reason for this is the performance gain that a continously open TCP connection can provide over sending new and new HTTP requests for each scanned image to the subscribers.
-Websocket is bidirectional by nature, but we will use it in a unidirectional way to notify clients about updates.
+Contrary to the initial plans, we will use WebSockets instead of Webhooks.
+The reason for this is the performance gain that a continuously open TCP connection can provide over sending new HTTP requests for each scanned image to the subscribers.
+WebSocket is bidirectional by nature, but we will use it in a unidirectional way to notify clients about updates.

 ```js
 //@ts-check